Campylocephalus: Paleoecology

 It is difficult to make any statements on the paleoecology of the type species, C. oculatus, as the precise location and dating of the fossil specimen remains somewhat unclear.
 Most accounts place the fossil as having been found at a location named Dourasovo in Russia and being from the Guadalupian epoch (272.3–259.8 million years ago) of the Permian period.

 The species of C. permianus is one of the latest known surviving eurypterid species.
 The sole fossil representing the species was discovered in the Komi Autonomous Soviet Socialist Republic of the Soviet Union (the modern Komi Republic of Russia) in deposits of approximately the age of the Permian–Triassic extinction event 251.9 million years ago.
 In the Permian, Komi would have been a coastal region of the supercontinent Pangaea.
 Though no other fossils of the exact same age have been reported, other Permian-age life known from the region include bryozoans and bivalves.

 By the beginning of the Permian, the eurypterids were already in decline relative to what their numbers and diversity had once been.
 The group was one of many heavily affected by the Late Devonian extinction, which rendered all but a single genus of eurypterine (those with swimming paddles) eurypterids extinct (Adelophthalmus).
 Of the 16 eurypterid families that had lived during the beginning of the Devonian period, three families survived and persisted into the Carboniferous period, all of which contained only non-marine species.
-By the Permian, only four genera were still alive; Adelophthalmus (a adelophthalmid), Hastimima and Woodwardopterus (mycteroptids), and Campylocephalus itself.
-Both Adelophthalmus and Hastimima went extinct during the Early Permian, which left Campylocephalus as one of only two living genera of eurypterids for more than 20 million years until its own extinction in the Permian–Triassic extinction event.
-Woodwardopterus also went extinct around this time.
+By the Permian, only four genera were still alive; Adelophthalmus (a adelophthalmid), Hastimima and possibly Woodwardopterus (mycteroptids), and Campylocephalus itself.
+Both Adelophthalmus and Hastimima went extinct during the Early Permian, which left Campylocephalus as one of only two living genera of eurypterids for more than 20 million years until its own extinction in the Permian–Triassic extinction event, though the describers of the other possible Late Permian eurypterid (or true scorpion) Woodwardopterus freemanorum argued that C. permianus can be dated to the Kungurian-Roadian stages at the latest.